techcoder01/Html-Css-Javascript-Projects/ReadMe.md

 The design of the Feedback-UI is both visually appealing and user-friendly.
 The use of appropriate colors, icons, and typography helps to make the UI easy to navigate and understand.
 Overall, Feedback-UI provides an effective way to gather feedback from users, which can be valuable for improving products or services.

+# Project 03 : English Dictionary

+### Description:

+I have created an English dictionary using **HTML, CSS, JavaScript, and a free dictionary API.** This dictionary allows users to easily search for a word and receive its meaning and pronunciation in audio format.

+The dictionary is designed to be user-friendly and easy to navigate.
+Users can simply **type a word into the search bar** and the dictionary will generate the **definition and an audio clip of the word's pronunciation.**

+The data used in the dictionary is powered by a free API, ensuring that the information provided is accurate and up-to-date.
+The API is regularly updated with new words and definitions, so users can always rely on the dictionary to provide the most current information.

+Overall, this English dictionary is a useful tool for anyone who needs to look up the definition and pronunciation of English words quickly and easily.
+With its intuitive design and advanced features, it is an excellent resource for language learners and professionals alike.